christophihl/startupengineer/content/_courses/dat_sci/index.md

 | 12 | tbd | ML: Deep Learning |
 | 13 | tbd | Reportign with RMarkdown  |
 | 14 | tbd | Reporting with Shiny |

-[^1]: With password protected links to course notes & materials to which registered participants will receive access in due time.